New York State DOT Observes Work Zone Safety Awareness Week Through April 8

 - Merge as soon as possible where lane closures are indicated ahead; and,

 - Stay abreast of construction zone schedules and take detours to avoid those areas.

-The accident attorneys at the New York offices of Scott C. Gottlieb recognize the importance of NYSDOT bringing highway construction safety awareness to all people traveling New York’s roads and highways during this week.
+The accident attorneys at Scott C. Gottlieb, Injury Law Attorney, recognize the importance of NYSDOT bringing highway construction safety awareness to all people traveling New York’s roads and highways during this week.
 We also encourage drivers to remain alert and cautionary at all times.

 Contact Our Binghamton Injury Law Attorneys Today

 If you have suffered harm as the result of a New York car accident, Scott C. Gottlieb, Injury Law Attorney, can help.
 Our New York personal injury law office handles all types of accident, injury and medical malpractice cases.

 As you work on recovering from your injuries, let our Binghamton, New York accident attorney’s office take care of the rest, including the paperwork, insurance documents and other legal issues related to your accident.
 Contact our personal injury attorney today at (607) 235-2754 or use our online contact form.
 There is no charge for the consultation.